b08x/b08x.github.io/_items/Ruby/Text Processing/Chunking.md

 # Comparing Length Functions

-After a messing a bit with the various settings, three configurations seemed to produce the best results when I processed the transcript from an unscripted video I recorded.
+After a messing a bit with the various settings, three configurations seemed to produce the best results when I processed the transcript from an unscripted video recently recorded.

-#### Starting with this prompt:
+### Starting with this prompt:

 ```markdown
 Summarize the chunk of a youtube transcript in descriptive detail, then correlate the speaker's functional, generative, cognitive and pragmatic grammars into a markdown table. *Make note if the dependent clause is not in the correct form*.